Close Menu

 Depending on a single country or supplier is like standing on one leg during an earthquake.

-One hard lesson from the early stages of the China-U.S. trade war was that overreliance on Chinese manufacturing created vulnerabilities companies could no longer afford.
+One hard lesson from the early stages of the China-U.S. trade war was that overreliance on Chinese manufacturing created vulnerabilities that companies could no longer afford.

 Solution:

-Smart businesses are diversifying their supply chains, sourcing from multiple regions like:
+Smart businesses are diversifying their supply chains, sourcing from multiple regions like

 • Vietnam: Fast-rising as a manufacturing hub for electronics, textiles, and furniture.